taylor-coleman-ivenitsky/gale-shapely/README.md

 -"Input number of simulations for each size (recommended 500-1000)" is the number of simulations per bipartite size you wish to run, a higher number will be slower but guarantee smoother results (only enter ints)

--"Input scoring method ('add', 'mult', or 'root'): " is more complicated
+-"Input scoring method ('add', 'mult', or 'root',  or 'square'): " is more complicated

 - the add scoring method minimizes the sum of the two ranks for each person for each matching.
 If man i ranks woman j as third and woman j ranks man i as fifth then cost ij is 8.